GeoffWilliams/golimetry.com/_posts/2022-09-15-date-check.md

 2022-25-09-Good-Morning-World.md
-(Ensure the post name has .md extension) unsure if data is important ie if I can filename a post to the 16th if it's the 15th
+(Ensure the post name has .md extension) unsure if data is important ie if I can filename a post to the 16th if it's the 15th of

+also once you've commited, the filename cannot be changed

 Write the markdown in Joplin, StackIO, or even just in JekyllEx.
 You can preview Markdown in JekyllEx.
 I put the Markdown Cheat Sheet in Joplin and I think it's in stack.
 Joplin should do the job tho.